erithobra/sequelize-intro/README.md

 ### 1. Generate model

+Before moving on to the next step, move the `models\users.js` file from models folder to the parent folder, that is directly under `fruit-app`.

 Lets use the Sequelize CLI `model:generate` command again to create a `User` model with `name`, `username` and `password` attributes:

 `sequelize model:generate --name User --attributes name:string,username:string,password:string`